 Yet Bruni wraps himself in the flag: "We need to pay good teachers much more.
 We need to wrap the great ones

 in the highest esteem.
 But we also need to separate the good and the

 great from the bad."
 Great.
 How are we going to do that?
-Once everyone is "defying" the teachers unions, where is the pressure to pay teachers more going to come from?
+Once everyone is "defying" the teachers unions, where is the pressure to increase teachers' salaries going to come from?
 Are the superman-principals who are getting people to "walk through fire together" never going to make decisions on illegitimate bases?

 If we want to have a warts-and-all discussion about tenure, then we have to make the comparison meaningful, and think about the many imperfections in a system where teachers can be fired at will.
 It is easy to describe an Eden in which enlightened administrators gallantly lead their properly motivated troops into battle.
 But if people were that virtuous, then they would not succumb to the supposed evils of tenure in the first place.
 Bruni is essentially saying, "Real-life tenure leads to less than perfect results, but fantasy-world non-tenure can be wonderful."

 No one has yet designed an alternative to tenure (and unionized teachers) that actually makes matters better, for teachers and students, in a way that could be applied generally.
 Until then, all of this noise from people like Bruni is an excuse to sound concerned about children, while taking the easy way out and blaming the only group of people who are actually trying to deal with kids as they exist.
 Teachers are not perfect, but continually attacking them only makes matters worse.